 Ever wondered why gym-goers eat so much chicken?

 Your body is largely made up of protein: it is in every cell, as well as being a chief component of skin, muscles, tendons, and organs.
-When you hear people refer to protein as the “building blocks” of muscle, they are referring to protein’s ability to repair broken down tissue.
+As well as this, when you hear people refer to protein as the “building blocks” of muscle, they are referring to protein’s ability to repair broken down tissue.

 Ever heard the terms “positive” and “negative nitrogen balance”?